riccardopdev/my-react-examples/async-data-loading/fetch-typescript/README.md

 1. **DataList Component**:

 - The `DataList` component serves as the main data loading component.
-It is responsible for displaying loading and error messages, as well as the list of users.
+It is responsible for displaying loading and error messages, as well as the list of users, posts, and photos.
 - This component manages the state of `data`, `error`, and `loading`.

 ## Usage: